 - Have a Student Finance Officer from the Student Financial Services Office sign their approval

 - Obtain approval for the Office of Student Life

 - Obtain Off-Campus Programs Director’s signature of approval

-- Drop the form off at the Academic Records Office
+- Drop the form off at the Registrar’s Office

 You’re now ready to Study Off-Campus!
 Well, at least all of your paperwork that the College requires has been completed.

-The Houghton in Tanzania program fills up much earlier than the others and information regarding application should be sought from the Office of Off-Campus Studies.
+The Houghton in East Africa program fills up much earlier than the others and information regarding application should be sought from the Office of Off-Campus Studies.

 |for FALL||for SPRING|

 |4.
 Get passport, visa, prepare||Spring and Summer||Summer and Fall|